OpenTails/CRUMPET-Android/HACKING.md

 ### Backend/Service

-The service is launched with the command '''digitail -service'''
+The service is launched with the command `digitail -service`

 Upon launching the service, a number of objects are created and exposed through a local RemoteObjects node.
 The exposed object classes, in hierarchical layout, are: